trevorpetersen/around_the_bend/README.md

-I've only test on python 3.8.
-There aren't and dependencies, so just run:
+I've only tested on python 3.8.
+There aren't and dependencies, so just make sure you are using 3.8 or later and run:
 ```
 python main.py
 ```